 (3) What Is a Start-Up Kit?

 Purchasing an MLM start-up kit is similar to a business start-up cost and the fee varies according to the company that you join.
 Some kits are of a lower price range (between $20 to $50) while others can be slightly more expensive (between $100 to $200).
 Some kits come with product samples while others have to be purchased at a separate price.

 From the kit, you’ll be able to gauge how serious the MLM company will treat you as their ‘business partner’.
-An established MLM will provide comprehensive product information, company details and sometimes even the code of ethics for direct selling.
+An established MLM will provide comprehensive product information, company details, and sometimes even the code of ethics for direct selling.
 In other words, they are pretty transparent with the company’s background so that they can gain your trust and confidence as a distributor.

 A less established company or an illegal one, might not display that much information and if they can’t provide more upon request, that should raise some red flags.

-Question to ponder – Look at every aspect of a start-up kit.
+The question to ponder – Look at every aspect of a start-up kit.
 How do you think it will help you build your business?

 (4) How Will You Be Selling Products?

 Most MLM products are backed by scientific claims hence giving it an outstanding feature.
-However, the best way to sell them is to use them yourself because that will help to create more personal testimonial when talking to a prospective customer.
+However, the best way to sell them is to use them yourself because that will help to create more personal testimonials when talking to a prospective customer.
 If the MLM has plenty of product choices, you may need to buy 2 to 3 items every month to try them out.